jonathaningram/dark-omen/README.md

 This library does not ship with any Dark Omen assets.
 You must have a legally purchased copy of Dark Omen in order to get the benefits of this library.

-**Note:** this library is neither developed by nor endorsed by Electronic Arts Inc.
+**Note:** This library is neither developed by nor endorsed by Electronic Arts Inc.

 ## Table of contents